-Pu'uloa Petroglyphs Professional Review and Guide
+Pu'uloa Petroglyphs Professional Guide

 "The early Hawaiians left incised geometric designs and stylized human figures in the lava in groupings scattered all over the islands.
 The drawings are surely religious, but their exact meanings are unknown.
 Some, like circles with a dot in the center, are said to be receptacles for the umbilical cords of newborns that would help to protect the child.
 This lonely site overlooking the sea has one of the biggest and oldest collections of these petroglyphs, and is easy to reach by a short walk.

 The walk is shadeless and windy, leading you to wonder why such a desolate spot as this was chosen for a petroglyph site.
 There is very little vegetation except at the very beginning of the hike, where there are a few scraggly noni bushes.
 Beyond these, nothing but the intricate patterns of swirling pahoehoe lava underfoot distracts you until you reach the petroglyphs."